top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/30-final-project-report-fleet-communication.md

 With the current implementation there is no way to visualize the topology of the network.

 #### Possible Solution
 A very useful function to implement would be to implement a real time visualization of the network.
 To visualize the network involves installing batadv-vis.
 Batadv-vis can be used to visualize the batman-adv mesh network.
 It reads the neighbor information and local client table and distributes this information via alfred - a user-space daemon for distributing arbitrary local information over the mesh/network in a decentralized fashion - in the network.
 By gathering this local information, any vis node can get the whole picture of the network.
-This would have only taken us half the way there as it only gave static snapshots of the network.
-So to improve on this would be to continuously update the graph so it appears to be live.
+But this would have only taken us half the way there as it only gave static snapshots of the network.
+So to improve on this would be to continuously update/generate the graph so it appears to be live.

-(&FEF good work!
-I like it!)